Top tips on how to pay off debt quickly

 Why is it good to pay off your loans faster?

 Firstly, let’s look at why paying off a loan faster is a good idea.
 When you take out a loan, you generally pay interest charges for every single day you have an outstanding balance.
-If you can reduce the amount of time you owe your lender money, you can reduce the amount of interest you have to pay them.
+If you can reduce the amount of time that you owe your lender money for, you can reduce the amount of interest you have to pay them.
+However, it’s not only a good idea to pay off a loan early to avoid interest, as there are various other benefits.
+For instance, you’ll be able to:

 Can a lender stop you paying off a loan early?

 Lenders can charge you something called an ‘early repayment penalty’ for paying off your debt sooner than your stated term.
-This covers the losses they incur as a result of you saving on your interest payments.
+This covers the losses they incur because of you saving on your interest payments.
 Cheeky, right?

 A good, responsible lender will never apply these types of charges to your loan.
 Always make sure you check what fees and charges apply before you sign up for a loan.
 A good way to protect yourself is to check your lender is registered and authorised by the Financial Conduct Authority (FCA).
 This is the organisation that makes sure personal finance companies treat consumers fairly.